We Don’t Have to Accept the Harms of Hate Speech

 The harm of hate speech and discriminatory expression is not about hurt feelings or the sting of mere uncivil behaviour.
 Public policy debate on regulating discriminatory speech, and mitigating its harm, should centre on recognizing and documenting harm; and the obligation of governments to sanction behaviour that causes real harm.
 We must consider the most effective and appropriate tools to that end – whether these lie in civil and criminal law sanctions or in policies and programs that aim to educate and prevent.

 Public and academic debate about the regulation of hate speech is often characterized as involving a clash of two sets of rights.
-The jurisprudence of the Supreme Court of Canada has leaned towards a balancing of rights without creating a hierarchy among the rights and freedoms guaranteed by the Charter.
+The jurisprudence of the Supreme Court of Canada has leaned towards a balancing of rights without creating a hierarchy among the rights and freedoms guaranteed by the Canadian Constitution under the Canadian Charter of Rights and Freedoms (“the Charter”).

 While the protected right to hold opinion without interference is an absolute right, freedom of expression is not.
 There are prohibitions and limitations attached to freedom of expression in public settings.
 Private expressions of discrimination are not legally sanctioned (although there are situations in a family law context where racist or gendered verbal abuse would be relevant to determine some issues).
 The work place is regulated and the imposition of harm in general by one individual to another is also regulated.